Who We Are

 3) National Farmers Organization supports annual Rural Utility Service (RUS, formerly REA) electric and telephone loan levels for both the new insured and guaranteed loan programs that adequately meet the capital needs of rural electric and telephone systems in order to insure dependable electric and telephone service in rural areas at reasonable cost.

-4) National Farmers Organization supports federal financing for research, development and expansion of broadband communication technology over electric transmission lines as well as any other realistic technology for broadband services to rural areas.
+4) National Farmers Organization supports federal financing for research, development, and expansion of broadband communication technology over electric transmission lines as well as any other realistic technology for broadband services to rural areas.

-5) National Farmers Organization also reaffirms its support for supplemental financing through the rural electrics’ self-help lending institutions, the National Rural Utilities Cooperative Finance Corporation and the Rural Telephone Bank.
+5) National Farmers Organization also reaffirms its support for supplemental financing through the rural electrics’ self-help lending institutions, the National Rural Utilities Cooperative Finance Corporation, and the Rural Telephone Bank.

 6) National Farmers Organization supports limiting the role of the Federal Government and keeping control of the electrical power generation and distribution and the process of deregulation in the hands of the states.